 Appendix C: Processing of DFDL String literals

 A DFDL String Literal describes characters or bytes that can appear in the data.
 The syntax of a DFDL String Literal is described in Section 6.3.
-This appendix describes how a DFDL String Literal must be processed by a DFDL processor.
+This appendix describes how a DFDL String Literal MUST be processed by a DFDL processor.

 Interpreting a DFDL String Literal